4.10.24 St Peter's Church is very pleased to announce that they have been given a

 1) We have built raised beds to grow fruit, vegetables and herbs, free for the local community to pick.

-2) We have allowed one area of the churchyard to be used for growing wild flowers.
+2) We have allowed several areas of the churchyard to be managed for growing wild flowers.

 3) We have erected bird boxes, hedgehog homes and a bug hotel.